farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to allow users that are invite only or have invite only locations or services assigned to them.

+- `withinLocationCategory(locationCategory?: number | string)`

+Set a filter which will tell the API to return users that are specifically for users within the location category matching the provided identifier.

 ##### Example

 ```javascript